UD-Math-Data-Science-1/notes/statistics/outliers.md

 plt.axvline(q1-1.5*(q3-q1),color='k');
 ```

-For asymmetric distributions, or those with a fat tail, these criteria might show greater differences.
+For asymmetric distributions, or those with a heavy tail, these criteria might show greater differences.

 ## Removing outliers